jalal246/builderz/README.md

 3. Cleans build folders if required.

-4. Creates camelize output name, bundles according to given name or just leave it as it is with the original name in package.json
+4. Creates camelize output name, bundles according to given name or just leaves it as it is with the original name in package.json

 5. If monorepo, sorts packages according to `core/dependency`, so core comes first and so on.

-6. Validate entries and aut-detect if `src/entry` or `./entry`
+6. Validates entries and aut-detect if `src/entry` or `./entry`

 7. Creates a distension path for each project found.